ErosMLima/ErosMLima/README.md

 - 🔰 I’m looking to collaborate on help new students learn.
 - ⚜️ I’m helping with cyber security and to coach new students around the world.
 - 💬 Ask me about at website4creators@gmail.com.
-- 📲 How to reach me: Linkedin, Zoom, Skype, Messeger, Gmail.
+- 📲 How to reach me: Linkedin, Zoom, Skype, Messenger, Gmail, Telegram, Signal.
 - ☕️ Fun fact: I'm not a Nerd, even a Geek, just a simple Jr.Developer with too much curious mind!.

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=ErosMLima&layout=compact&theme=jolly"